Webinar: 2025 State of Housing in Harris County and Houston

 Kinder Institute Luncheon 2025

-The 2025 Kinder Institute Luncheon will honor Ric Campo, chairman and CEO of Camden.
+The 2025 Kinder Institute Luncheon will celebrate the institute's 15th anniversary.
 Findings from the 44th Kinder Houston Area Survey will also be shared.

-Sociologists Elizabeth Korver-Glenn and Sarah Mayorga will be in conversation with Kinder Institute Director Ruth N. López Turley about their book, "A Good Reputation: How Residents Fight for an American Barrio."
+Sociologists Elizabeth Korver-Glenn and Sarah Mayorga will be in conversation with Kinder Institute Director Ruth N. López Turley about how Houston can better guide neighborhood investment.

 Housing Affordability and Instability